jdleesmiller/jdleesmiller.github.io/_posts/2016-03-06-lessons-building-node-app-docker.markdown

 We're going to set things up from scratch.
 The final code is available [on github here](https://github.com/jdleesmiller/docker-chat-demo), and there are tags for each step along the way.
 [Here's the code for the first step](https://github.com/jdleesmiller/docker-chat-demo/tree/01-bootstrapping), in case you'd like to follow along.

 Without docker, we'd start by installing node and any other dependencies on the host and running `npm init` to create a new package.
-However, the whole point of using docker is that you don't have to install things on the host, so we'd like to avoid that.
-(And we'll learn more by doing it this way.)
+There's nothing stopping us from doing that here, but we'll learn more if we use docker from the start.
+(And of course the whole point of using docker is that you don't have to install things on the host.)
 Instead, we'll start by creating a "bootstrapping container" that has node installed, and we'll use it to set up the npm package for the application.

 We'll need to write two files, a `Dockerfile` and a `docker-compose.yml`, to which we'll add more later on.
 Let's start with the bootstrapping `Dockerfile`: